anand13sethi/Interacting-With-Sensors/README.md

 1. To add wake up functionality when one hovers hand over the proximity sensor.
 2. To add wake up functionality when one lifts up the device.
 3. To add video capturing capability.
-4. Add support of more sensors.
+4. Add support for more sensors.